 I've been working in the Italian fashion industry for eight years, attending not only the various fashion weeks, but many fashion trade shows and conferences.
 Many of my daily resources are Italian—however, I'm going to give you a good overview including plenty of international options that are useful no matter where in the world you’re located.

 At the crux of it, the fashion world is an industry, similar to every other industry, just a little more glamorous!
 Every single brand, whether they are “total look” (producing clothes and accessories), or item-specific (a shoe, bag or accessory brand), must present their upcoming collection.

-This is usually done with a catwalk fashion show, in a showroom for buyers (which I've blogged about on my own blog here) or at an industry trade show, where brands have booths and present their upcoming lines to attendees.
+This is usually done with a catwalk fashion show, in a showroom for buyers, or at an industry trade show, where brands have booths and present their upcoming lines to attendees.
 Most fashion bloggers don't realize that they can actually go to these trade shows as media and see what will be in stores in one year's time!